xregistry/spec/core/primer.md

 - Modify the Versions collection as requested
 - Apply the "latest" processing logic by setting (or not) which Version is the "latest"
-- If the number of Versions exceeds the maximum allowed Verisons then, starting with the oldest, keep deleting until the collection is within the limit.
+- If the number of Versions exceeds the maximum allowed Versions then, starting with the oldest, keep deleting until the collection is within the limit.
   Except if the limit is 1, in which case if a new Version is created then it it tagged as "latest"